LENSS/MADOOP/README.md

 #### Setup for DNS (through GNS)
 - If the WiFi phones did not get the correct DNS address where the GNS server is running, statically assign the proper address.
-- The phones connected to LTE also need this DNS service such that they can communicate using hostname.In the current setup, [NextEPC](http://nextepc.org) is used to configure the EPC.
+- The phones connected to LTE also need this DNS service such that they can communicate using hostname.
+In the current setup, [NextEPC](http://nextepc.org) is used to configure the EPC.
 Its configuration file is stored in `/etc/nextepc/pgw.conf`.
 To point to the local DNS server, edit the lines under `dns:`.

+#### Building the executable
+- Get the source code from Github LENSS MADOOP repository.
+- Build the source code. (go to the hadoop-0.20.2 folder and run `ant`)

 #### Running MADOOP Server
-- Get the source code from Github. `git clone https://github.tamu.edu/sbhunia/MADOOP_server`
-- Build the source code. (go to the hadoop-0.20.2 folder and run `ant`)
+- Get the `madoop-server-with-gns.tar.gz` from the github repository and extract the files.
 - In conf folder of the Android APP, in file `mapred-site.xml`, replace "lenss_epc" with the new machine name (same as the account name used in the GNS-service-desktop).
 Same applies to another two files: `core-site.xml` and `slaves`.
 - The hadoop server tries to logon to the own computer via ssh to start the services.
 Thus it would be helpful to store the ssl keys (ssh-keygen and ssh-copy-id).
-- To run madoop, just type ``./bootstrap.sh reset2`` in madoop root folder.
+- To run madoop, you can use ``sudo ./madoop_startup.sh start`` and for stopping the service, use `sudo ./madoop_startup.sh stop`

 #### Troubleshooting
-- The MADOOP app generates logs which are stored in `sdcard/Madoop4/log`.
+- The MADOOP app generates logs which are stored in `/sdcard/distressnet/Madoop4/log`.
 - If the logfile in the phone shows error like *address already in use*, restart the phone and Madoop master.
 - At the server side, the logs are stored at ``/home/lenss_epc/madoop/hadoop-0.20.2/logs/``
 - Sometimes the EPC IP Tables creates problem in routing data from LTE to WiFi or vice versa.
 In this case, resetting the IP table in the EPC allows the data to be routed correctly.